HOW THE GREEN SCENE GOT STARTED

 Finally in 2011, with her kids in school, Erin decided to take the next step.
 She assumed sole ownership of the Green Scene and started looking for a storefront.
 She found a building, wrote a business plan, arranged financing and closed on the building in early February.
 Four months later, the Green Scene opened at the corner of Michigan Avenue and Seventh Street, across from SuperOne Foods.

-The convenient location with ample parking allows Green Scene to host a summer Farmer’s Market in the parking lot Thursdays June through September from 9am-1pm.
+The convenient location with ample parking allows Green Scene to host a summer Farmer’s Market Thursdays June through September from 9am-2pm.

-“We don’t have a ton of agriculture in our area,” Erin remarked, “but we have King Gardens of Longville as our anchor — they grow produce in hoop houses.
-As the summer goes on and gardens begin to produce, we have more vendors.”
+“We don’t have a ton of agriculture in our area,” Erin remarked, “but as the summer goes on and gardens begin to produce, we have more vendors.”
 There is always live music, cooking demonstrations and activities for the entire family.

 Green Scene’s fresh deli features “grab and go” lunch or snack items.
 Erin says everything is made and packaged daily and includes a vegetarian item, a gluten-free item, hearty sandwiches, salads, spreads and dips.
 “Good for shoppers, visitors and employees at downtown businesses,” she suggests.